Domestic Violence Charges In NJ…. And The “Lifetime” Restraining Order That Comes With A Conviction

 - A person you’ve had a past dating relationship with….

-You face the charge as an “act of domestic violence”.
+You will be arrested for domestic violence and face the charge as an “act of domestic violence”.

 You will obviously see a criminal court judge for the alleged crime.
 You will also have a restraining order process begun immediately which falls in front of a Family Law Court Judge.